smallPush/solana_contracts/README.md

 *   Users can view their contracts at `/contract/list`.
 *   Users can sign contracts by clicking the "Sign" button on the contract view page.
 *   Administrators can manage contracts at `/admin/contracts`.

+## Update

+* New entity with the solana account address of the user.
+The entity is called `solana_account`, is a content entity and is linked to the user entity.